I’ve got a few simple tips for what to wear for maternity photos that I think can help make your pregnancy photos really standout from the rest.

 Color plays an important role in story being told through your maternity photos, and it’s an easy way for you to express a little more of your personality and preferences.

-I would avoid dressing in all black or any very dark colors but there are exceptions to this rule!
+I would avoid dressing in all black or any very dark colors but there are a few exceptions.
 When you’re in a studio environment and it’s part of an intentional style & concept, pure black can work really well.

 The fabrics you wear will have an impact on the overall look of your photos, and your comfort level during your session.